 PURPOSE: To create awareness of community issues and possible solutions in our future leaders.

 Students are encouraged to consider social media approaches, team building and collaboration with peers in their schools and communities to share ideas.
-We support students who participate in UCU through project development support and publication of their progress on our website.
+We support students who participate in UCU through project development support.

-Challenge Incentives: General Franks offered scholarship incentives to the 2018 Four Star Leadership students who participate in the UCU Challenge, submit action plans and follow through that result in the greatest positive impact.
+Challenge Incentives: Scholarship incentives are offered to Four Star Leadership students who participate in the UCU Challenge, submit action plans and follow through that result in the greatest positive impact.

-1. Participating 2018 Four Star Leadership alumni submitted their applications to participate in the challenge not later than Oct.
-1, 2018.
-The application needs to include: descriptions of the issues participants intend to address, results hoped to achieve, an outline of the action plan to achieve the desired results along with milestones, (i.e. actions to take and when), a statement of metrics to measure effectiveness, and consideration of potential team members to support the plan.
-Applications will be acknowledged by Nov.
-1, 2018.
+Challenge Rules: 1.
+Students must participate in Four Star Leadership and submit their applications to participate in the challenge according to deadlines.
+The application must include: descriptions of the issues participants intend to address, results hoped to achieve, an outline of the action plan to achieve the desired results along with milestones, (i.e. actions to take and when), a statement of metrics to measure effectiveness, and consideration of potential team members to support the plan.

-2. Interim reports are due Feb.
-1, 2019 with details of project progress.
-Feedback on interim reports will be provided to participants by March 1, 2019.
+2. Completion of an interim report with details of project progress submitted by the stated deadline.
+Feedback on interim reports will be provided to participants.